stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger – Are We Currently Fighting World War III? (71).md

-for so long that like the idea of something like   [[nation state|nation states]] and markets was that wasn't even an idea that that would that it would go that   direction and that new thing and then obviously post world war ii not just [[nation state|nation states]] but like   intergovernmental organizations at a global scale and multinational corporations so the   world does evolve at social technology and we can see that when the founding fathers of the us   were founding the constitution they didn't have ai as an issue to worry about   [2996](https://www.youtube.com/watch?v=zQ0l56vjTss&t=2996.16s)
+for so long that like the idea of something like   [[nation state|nation states]] and markets was that wasn't even an idea that that would that it would go that   direction and that new thing and then obviously post world war ii not just [[nation state|nation states]] but like   intergovernmental organizations at a global scale and multinational corporations so the   world does evolve at [[social tech|social technology]] and we can see that when the founding fathers of the us   were founding the constitution they didn't have ai as an issue to worry about   [2996](https://www.youtube.com/watch?v=zQ0l56vjTss&t=2996.16s)